How Long Do I Have to Sue a Hospital?

 What Is the Statute of Limitations for a Birth Injury?

-Because victims of birth injuries are minors at the time of the injury, the time frame in which they sue the hospital for is wider than other malpractice claims.
+Because victims of birth injuries are minors at the time of the injury, the time frame in which they sue the hospital for negligence is wider than other malpractice claims.
 Under Pennsylvania medical malpractice law, the clock does not start ticking for the victim of a birth injury until they reach the age of majority.
 That means they can file a claim up to two years after their 18th birthday.

 Just because a minor can wait to sue for a birth injury does not mean that they need to.
 A parent can sue a hospital for negligence on their child’s behalf any time between the injury and their 18th birthday, and often should.
 It is usually better to file a claim sooner rather than later in medical malpractice cases.